Ziggeo/ziggeo-client-sdk/demos/README.md

 ## Configuration
 - Create a `credentials.js` file inside the demos folder
-- The file should contain the following variables (please replace the string with the correct one):
+- The file should contain the following variables (please replace the strings with the correct values):
 ```js
 window.ZiggeoApiToken = "APP_TOKEN";
 window.ZiggeoDemoVideo = "YOUR_DEMO_VIDEO_TOKEN";